-Directors and key management personnel of the Manager, Investment Manager, Investment Advisor and their immediate family members do not have holdings in the Fund.

-Loans to related parties

-The Fund has made loans to UBT Holdings Limited, Fastners Direct Global Limited and TML Investment Trustees during the reporting period.
+Related party holdings in the Fund Directors and key management personnel of the Manager, Investment Manager, Investment Advisor and their immediate family members do not have holdings in the Fund.
+Loans to related parties The Fund has made loans to UBT Holdings Limited, Fastners Direct Global Limited and TML Investment Trustees during the reporting period.
 The Investment Advisor appoints the Investment Manager of the Fund and has significant influence over the borrower.
 Loans to related parties were made using the same specific policy guidelines, benchmark asset allocations and lending limits that were applied to non-related party loans.
 These guidelines, allocations and limits can be found in the Fund's Statement of Investment Policy and Objectives ("SIPO").

-Related party loans Vision Inc Vision Income Fund 2024 \$ 2023 \$ Opening balance 6,249,398 2,335,371 New loans advanced 9,637,821 4,731,031 Repayment of existing loans (1,422,599) (810,888) Change in impairment allowance (109,620) (6,116) Closing balance of related party loans 14,355,000 6,249,398
+elated party loans Vision Inc Vision Income Fund · · · · · · · · · 2025 \$ 2024 \$ Opening balance 14,355,000 6,249,398 New loans advanced 1,363,222 9,637,821 Repayment of existing loans (1,846,663) (1,422,599) Change in impairment allowance (1,882) (109,620) osing balance of related party loans 13,869,677 14,355,000